AZubaidi/trouvaille/README.md

 ### Auth

-_Does your project include any login or user profile functionality?
-If so, describe how authentication/authorization will be implemented._

-Yes, there is a registration and login system using the backend api.\
+There is a registration and login system using the backend api.\
 The front-end updates state based on if the user is logged in, some functionality requires log in.\
 Many backend requests require a bearer token for authorization.

 ## Roadmap

-_Scope your project as a sprint.
-Break down the tasks that will need to be completed and map out timeframes for implementation.
-Think about what you can reasonably complete before the due date.
-The more detail you provide, the easier it will be to build._

-## Nice-to-haves

-_Your project will be marked based on what you committed to in the above document.
-Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing._

 Global star-based reviews and comments on destination points, with image upload as secondary nice-to-have.\
 User-uploaded points, with manual review to only allow high quality submissions.\